-The Olympic curling competition started on Thursday with the mixed doubles matchups.
-By Tuesday, Canada’s team had made quick work of their game with Switzerland, grabbing the gold medal and winning a legion of new curling fans.
-Don’t worry, there’s plenty more curling on the Olympic menu: the semifinals and finals for the men’s and women’s teams will continue on Feb.
-22, 23, and 24.
-So to prepare for the competition to come, here’s your primer on curling’s rules, positions, scoring and equipment — and a little taste of just how excited new and returning fans are getting about the sport that’s most like sweeping rocks.
+So to prepare for the competition to come, here’s your primer on curling’s rules, positions, scoring and equipment—and a little taste of just how excited new and returning fans are getting about the sport that’s most like sweeping rocks.

-For the third consecutive Olympics, John Shuster, 35, will serve as skip for the U.S. men’s team.
-He’s the first American men’s curler to make four Olympic squads; Shuster, a Chisholm, Minnesota native, was lead for the 2006 Olympic team that won bronze in Torino.
-Shuster’s Olympic skip record isn’t so sterling.
-Faced with high expectations after the 2006 bronze medal, the Americans finished last in Vancouver and ninth in Sochi.
+For the fourth consecutive Olympics, John Shuster, 39, is once again serving as skip for the U.S. men’s team.
+He’s the first American men’s curler to make five Olympic squads.
+Shuster, a Chisholm, Minn., native, was lead for the 2006 Olympic team that won bronze in Torino.
+While the Americans finished last in Vancouver and ninth in Sochi, Shuster helped Team USA win a historic gold medal in 2018, becoming the first Americans to ever take the top prize in the sport.

 What is the history of curling?